bcartfall/piworkout-android/README.md

 # Instructions

 - Single tap to start / restart timer.
-- Double tap to open settings.
+- Long press or double tap to open settings.
 Use back button / swipe from left to go back from settings page.
 - Android TV: Open settings with "Menu" button or the following keyboard buttons: s, and Esc.